 The Most Important Aspect of a Nutrition Plan

 The most important aspect of a nutrition plan is you.
 You should never lose sight of that.
-We briefly look at the why in this video.
+I briefly look at the why in this video.

 What are macronutrients?

 In a world with the internet, many clients still come to me with little knowledge about nutrition, including macronutrients.
 This applies even to people who have been focusing on nutrition for years.
 This is not hyperbole but actual fact.
 If a person does not understand macronutrients, he or she does not begin to understand nutrition.